bit-dream/candied/README.md

     - description: string | null -> Short description of this message

 Messages typically contain a list of signals.
 Signals can be access access in a similar way to that of messages, since each message contains a Map data structure for its signals.
-CAN-DBC has built in utility functions to make the process a little bit easier, namely `getSignalByName` and `getSignalsByName`.
+DBC-CAN has built in utility functions to make the process a little bit easier, namely `getSignalByName` and `getSignalsByName`.

 The structure of an individual signal is: